 - Loss of appetite

-Many of the signs and symptoms of overtraining syndrome are remarkably similar to those of depression, fibromyalgia and chronic fatigue syndrome.1
+Many of the signs and symptoms of overtraining syndrome are remarkably similar to those of depression, fibromyalgia, and chronic fatigue syndrome.

-To prevent overtraining syndrome from a nutritional standpoint, you need to consume adequate amounts of:
+To prevent the overtraining syndrome from a nutritional standpoint, you need to consume adequate amounts of:

 - carbohydrates (7-12 g per kg of body weight each day)